Vilerio/Simple-Quote-Website/README.md

 # Simple-Quote-Website
-A Simple Quote Website, written in html and css
+A Simple Quote Website, responsive, written in html and css

 Just clone the repo and use it ! <br/>